fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 > \- Matti Luukkainen

-We need to learn new tools for debugging.
+When developing with containers, we need to learn new tools for debugging since we can not just "console.log" everything.
 When code has a bug you may often be in a state where at least something works so you can work forward from that.
 Configuration most often is in either of the two states: 1. working or 2. broken.
 We'll go over a few tools to help when your application is in the latter state.

-The most difficult thing about this is that configuration is often broken when it's not finished.
+When developing software, you can safely progress step by step, all the time verifying that what you have coded, behaves as expeced.
+This is often not the case when doing configurations, the configuration one is writing is often broken until when it is finished.
 So when you write a long docker-compose.yml or Dockerfile and it does not work, you need to take a moment and think about the various ways you could confirm something is working.

 <i>Question Everything</i> is still applicable here.
-As said in part 3: The key is to be systematic.
-Since the problem can exist anywhere, <i>you must question everything</i>, and eliminate all possibilities one by one.
+As said in [part 3](/en/part3/saving_data_to_mongo_db): The key is to be systematic.
+Since the problem can exist anywhere, <i>you must question everything</i>, and eliminate all possible sources of error one by one.

 For myself the most important method of debugging is stopping and thinking about what I'm trying to accomplish instead of just bashing my head at the problem.
 Often there is a simple alternate solution or quick google search that will get me moving forward.

 #### exec

-The docker command _exec_ is a heavy hitter.
+The docker command [exec](https://docs.docker.com/engine/reference/commandline/exec/) is a heavy hitter.
 It can be used to jump right into a container when it's running.
-That's it.

-Let's start a web serverin the background and do a little bit of debugging to get it running and displaying the message "Hello, exec!" in our browser.
-Let's choose Nginx.
-Nginx is, among other things, a server capable of serving static HTML files.
+Let's start a web server in the background and do a little bit of debugging to get it running and displaying the message "Hello, exec!" in our browser.
+Let's choose [Nginx](https://www.nginx.com/) which is, among other things, a server capable of serving static HTML files.
 It has a default index.html that we can replace.

 ```console
 $ docker container run -d nginx